european-summer-of-code/esoc2025/README.md

 Some examples are [in the project list below](https://github.com/european-summer-of-code/esoc2025#2025-project-list).

 # 2025 Project list - applications open

+There are currently no open projects.
+Subscribe to our LinkedIn to get updated of newly released projects!

+# 2025 Project list - applications closed

+**Previous projects are listed below for reference.**

+**Please do not apply - these stipends no longer accept applications.**

+For open source projects:

+* you are, of course, invited to contribute to any open source project at any time!
+* other opportunities may be available with the respective open source project directly, e.g., mentoring.

 ## Applied projects

 ### **Electrolux - Causal learning for time series**

+**APPLICATIONS CLOSED**

 Build the open source AI landscape for causal AI in time series, with applications across supply chain management and retail!